What’s going on at the library? We have plenty of programs for children, teens, and adults!

 How does it work?

 Once registered, kids will read 8-10 books in their grade category.
-At the end of March, we’ll have a full week when they can come in anytime to vote on their favourite books!
-It’s a lot of fun and these books are the best books from 2022-2024 written or illustrated by a Canadian, so they’re extra special to all of us.
+At the end of March, we have a full week when they can come in anytime to vote on their favourite books!
+It’s a lot of fun and these books are the best books written or illustrated by a Canadian, so they’re extra special to all of us.

 Is there a prize?

-This year, everyone who registers for Forest of Reading will be entered to win a Kids Gardening Prize provided by our very own Carleton Place RONA store!
-Make sure to get in and register to win this great prize.
-But even if you don’t win, kids will have fun trying to pick their favourite book of the season from the list of books in their category.
+This year, everyone who registered for Forest of Reading were entered to win a Kids Gardening Prize provided by our very own Carleton Place RONA store!
+But even if they don’t win, kids will have fun trying to pick their favourite book of the season from the list of books in their category.
 It’s the only Reading Program where a prize is given to a Canadian author or illustrator and voted on ONLY by children!

 When do we vote?